Jesse-jApps/Psd2Xcode-Xample/README.md

 ## Overview
 This Repository provides projects for Psd2Xcode.
 Each project contains a PSD file that was used to generate the Storyboard, LaunchImage, App-Icon and all necessary imageassets.

+For more informations visit [Psd2Xcode](http://j-apps.com/psd2xcode) or see the complete documentation here [Documentation](http://j-apps.com/psd2xcode/Documentation.html)

 ## Xample Projects

 ### Xample-iPhone